If you’re considering teaching English abroad, trying to find the right position can be a daunting process.

 Are you qualified?

-Make sure you can fulfil the company’s requirements before you apply.
+Make sure you can fulfill the company’s requirements before you apply.
 Most ask for basic qualifications that apply to any overseas teaching job—usually a Bachelor’s degree, criminal record check, health check, fluency in English and a valid passport.
 Some may need further qualifications like TEFL certification, and many will also require a resume, cover letter, references and an interview.

 Remember that finding a job teaching English abroad is just like finding a job in any other market: it can be very competitive, so the more qualifications you have, like TEFL certification, a Bachelor of Education and teaching experience, the better off you will be.
 According to Christina Derwee, North American recruiting manager for HESS Education Organization, a language school in Taiwan, the market is very competitive at the moment thanks to the economic slump.
 At the very least, she recommends prospective teachers have a contract in hand before going overseas.